ChartwellFRC/ChartwellFRC/README.md

 - 🌱 I’m currently learning how to build a robot
 - 💞️ I’m looking to collaborate on FRC robotics
 - 📫 The best way to reach me is to email snixon@chartwell.org.
-- 😄 Pronouns: I'm a robot.
-My pronoun is it.
 - ⚡ Fun fact: My campus is infested with wild turkeys.

 <!---